 The Stones performed in Excelsior on their first US tour in 1964, and were not well received.
 Mick Jagger went into a local drugstore to get a Cherry Coke.
 Back then a cherry coke was a coke with real cherries in it and drug store soda fountains were the place you usually found them.
 The store didn't have cherry cokes and Mr. Jimmy, standing in line behind Jagger, commented, "Well, you can't always get what you want."
 Mr. Jimmy was at the Stones next show in Minneapolis.
-Legend has it that Jagger sent a limo to pick him up, but it is more likely that a local businessman worked it out so he could go. (thanks, Chris Hall - Athens, GA, and the good people at the Excelsior chamber of commerce)
+Legend has it that Jagger sent a limo to pick him up, but it is more likely that a local businessman worked it out so he could go.

 The chorus of children is the London Bach Choir.
 Their 60 voices were double-tracked to make it sound like there were even more of them.

 The London Bach Choir tried to have their name removed from the album when they found out it was called Let It Bleed and contained "Midnight Rambler," a song about a serial killer.